platformsh/platformsh-docs/sites/friday/src/get-started/here/create-project.md

 Your local source code is automatically linked to your newly created {{% vendor/name %}} project through the creation of a `.{{% vendor/cli %}}/local/project.yaml` file.
 This file contains the corresponding `<projectId>` and sets a Git remote to `{{% vendor/cli %}}`.

-From the CLI, what you do next entirely depends on where the "source of truth" of your codebase is located.

 In this guide, you will push your local repository to Upsun.
 That is, the only copy of your codebase you'd like to deploy is on your local computer.